wim66/arch-post-install/README.md

 Most packages will be installed by default (check the script and remove what you don't want)

-In the dialog box for pacman, you can switch off additional software you don't want
+In the dialog boxes for pacman and yay you can pick additional software you would like to install

-In the dialog box for yay, you can switch AUR packages on if you want

 AUR packages installed with yay can take time to build